 How does one affect the other?

 In the case of Chapter 7 bankruptcy, even though the plaintiff remains the injured party, he or she is no longer considered the plaintiff.
 Instead, the party of interest becomes the bankruptcy trustee acting on behalf of the bankruptcy estate, who assumes complete authority to pursue the litigation and negotiate settlement.

-Any settlement that is reached is first subject to the approval of the bankruptcy judge.
+Any good bankruptcy attorney is well aware that any settlement that is reached is first subject to the approval of the bankruptcy judge.
 Creditors must be paid in full and if there is no surplus award after all debt is paid off, the injured party does not have the ability to object to the amount settled upon.
 Bankruptcy trustees are not often motivated to push for maximum recovery, as their goal is to liquidate assets and pay off creditors, not to compensate injured parties.